aansikkaw/aansikkaw/README.md

 **IQVIA | Generative AI Intern** *(Jan 2025 - July 2025)*
 * Architected a REST API and RAG pipeline leveraging **DeepSeek R1-1.5B** and **ChromaDB** to automate medical record diagnostic summaries and disease-to-code mapping.
-* Fine-tuned a **Bio-BERT** model on a triplet dataset for text classification using **PyTorch**, reducing training loss to `0.0035` and achieving near 100% evaluation accuracy via cosine similarity.
+* Fine-tuned a **Bio-BERT** model on a triplet dataset for text classification using **PyTorch**,reducing training loss to `0.0035` and achieving near 100% evaluation accuracy via cosine similarity.
 * Dockerized LLM pipelines and deployed them on **GCP** for enterprise scalability.

 **Siemens Healthineers | AI/ML Trainee** *(June 2024 - July 2024)*